 VA disability ratings generally are not permanent.
-They are subject to review by the U.S. Department of Veterans Affairs (VA) at any time.
+Rather, they are subject to review by the U.S. Department of Veterans Affairs (VA) at any time.
 If VA finds that your situation or condition has changed since you received your initial rating, it may assign you a new rating—or cease your benefits altogether.
 In limited cases, you may receive a rating that is permanent and protected from change.

-Receiving a letter from VA requesting that you submit to a medical exam because your benefits are under review can be jarring and even scary.
+Receiving a letter from the Veterans Benefits Administration (VBA) requesting that you submit to a medical exam because your benefits are under review can be jarring and even scary.
 What happens if VA severs or severely reduces your benefits?
 How will you pay your bills?
-A veteran’s disability lawyer can help you get through this situation with the best chance of keeping your current rating.
+A veterans disability lawyer can help you get through this situation with the best chance of keeping your current rating.

 For a free legal consultation, call 1-888-392-5392

 In two specific situations, your VA disability rating has protection from change.
 That means, if you have one of the “protections,” VA cannot reduce your rating unless it has evidence that you obtained it via fraud (for example, you submitted forged medical records that made your condition sound worse than it actually was).

 VA Classifies Your Disability as Permanent and Total

 Permanent and total disability is a special classification used by VA when it believes that a veteran’s condition is so severe that the condition will never improve.

 Once you receive this classification, your rating is mostly safe.
 Only in very rare situations, such as fraud, can VA lower the rating of a veteran who has a permanent and total disability.